learnapollo/learnapollo/content/introduction/get-started-bottom.md

 ## Choose your Tutorial Track

-Now that you got your own GraphQL server, let's first get familiar with the general structure of an exercise.
+Now that you got your own GraphQL server, let's get familiar with the general structure of an exercise.

 Each exercise is based on a feature-oriented **goal**, like the possibility to list all pokemons or to add a new pokemon.
 You can follow along the several **steps** that are provided to finish the exercise.
 Exercises focus on different